 Bonjour and Hola.
 I have been honored to be a member of the Payton family since 2001.
 I have worn many chapeaux and sombreros here at Payton, most currently sharing with students my indispensable expertise as a French teacher and sponsor of the French Club.
 Many, many years ago, I was once a student too; I completed my secondary teaching certificate and Master's in Education in French with an endorsement in Spanish at DePaul University and earned my bachelor's degree in French Language and Literature from Colgate University.
 Prior to joining Payton, I gained valuable experience as a fundraiser, event planner and copywriter in the non-profit and public relations fields.
 Throughout my illustrious educational, professional and personal life, I have worked, taught, traveled and studied in such rich settings as France, Costa Rica, Nicaragua, and Mexico.
 While at Payton, I have facilitated linguistic and cultural exchange programs for our fabulous French students with sister schools in Paris and Strasbourg, France; Quebec City, Canada; and Casablanca, Morocco.
 A bientot and hasta pronto!

 Nihao, this is Wu Laoshi.
 I am originally from Taiwan and moved here with my family when I was young.
 I have my B.A. degree from Columbia College and M.A.T. from National Louis University.
 Prior to Payton, I have taught music lessons and Chinese heritage schools.
-Here at Payton, I teach level 2, 3, 4, and AP Chinese.
+Here at Payton, I teach level 2, 4, and AP Chinese.
 I have organized exchanges with our sister school in Taiwan to enrich students' learning of language and culture.
 I also find opportunities for our students to apply the language outside the classroom, such as Chinese speech contests or Confucius Institute's summer study program in China.
-I've sponsored clubs and seminars such as dance, school of rock, glee, and most recently, Model U.N, where we participate in many competitions.
-In the summer of 2011, along with a group of Payton students and faculty, I visited president Hu Jingtao in China on his invitation, and also visited various sites and schools.
-I am also the assistant coach for the varsity boys basketball team.
-As you can see, I enjoy the school life and environment, so I am always finding ways and opportunities to expand student experiences at Payton.
+I've sponsored clubs and seminars such as taditional Chinese dance, school of rock, glee, and I am also involved in Payton's Boys Basketball program with coaching and other needs.
+As you can see, I enjoy school life and its environment, so I am always finding ways and opportunities to expand student experiences at Payton.

 你好！我是许老师！ Hello, this is Xu Lao Shi.
-2016-17 school year marks my first year here at Payton!
-Prior to Payton, I have worked at Andrew Jackson Language Academy for 10 years.
-I got my B.A in International Finance in Beijing, China and my Master's Degree in Information System from University of Toledo.
+2016-17 school year marks my first year at Payton!
+Prior to Payton, I have been teaching K-8 students for 10 years.
+I got my B.A in International Finance in Beijing, China and my Master's Degree in Information System from the University of Toledo.
 I often heard people saying that I looked like a teacher, spoke like a teacher and acted like a teacher.
 I realized that teaching was my passion and I wanted to make teaching my career.
 In 2006, I went to National Louis University to study for my teaching certification.
 In 2009, I was chosen to be a presenter for Asian Society, and my Chinese class was videotaped and Published in a DVD named Learning Chinese in American Schools.
 In 2016, I was a presenter to the workshop titled Building Communicative Competency through Meaningful Activities at the National Chinese Language Conference.
 I believe high expectations bring high achievement.